 Furthermore, the heated pool is designed and integrated with solar water heating panels, which reduce energy consumption and greenhouse gas emissions.

 Part of the Hind Group, Naumi Hotels was founded by Surya Jhunjhnuwala, and to this day remains a family business.
 The brand is synonymous with luxury and prime locales.
 The group’s vision is to engage curious travellers in a warm sanctuary, comforting them with stylish design that showcases the architecture and design philosophies of city hotels.
 The first Naumi Hotel location was in Singapore, and now under the leadership of Gaurang Jhunjhnuwala, the brand is expanding throughout Australasia.

-The Naumi Auckland Airport team currently consists of 118 staff and is still growing.
-In the future, Naumi Auckland Airport Hotel has plans to become the world’s top airport hotel.
+The Naumi Hotel Auckland Airport team currently consists of 118 staff and is still growing.
+In the future, Naumi Hotel Auckland Airport has plans to become the world’s top airport hotel.

 Naumi have three new properties coming soon, two in Wellington and one in Sydney that will open in 2019.
 Over the next two to three years it is also looking to expand further in Queenstown, Wellington, Christchurch, Melbourne and Brisbane.